alexxyjiang/blog-site-generator/docker/node/BUILD.md

-# Offical Node Based Images + Gatsby
+# Official Node Based Images + Gatsby
 * These docker files are provided for building node + gatsby envrionment, node official builds.
 * The docker file **./Dockerfile.alpine.node** is provided with node.js on alpine.
 * The docker file **./Dockerfile.debian.node** is provided with node.js on debian-slim.